uintdev/uintdev_web/README.md

 # uintdev web

-This is the source code of the Node.js application behind bundling assets for the website '[uint.dev](https://uint.dev/)'.
+This is the source code of the Node.js application behind bundling assets for the website [uint.dev](https://uint.dev/).

+This website is hosted using Cloudflare Pages.

 ## Setup